Miss Virginia Teen USA

 No Miss Virginia Teen USA has won the Miss Teen USA crown, but their highest placement came in the first year of competition, when Tina Marrocco placed 1st runner-up to Ruth Zakarian of New York.

 Virginia ties the record for the most Teens to cross over to win the Miss Virginia USA title and compete at Miss USA with eleven in all, two others have later been crowned in other states, Indiana and North Carolina.
 One of these is Kristi Lauren Glakas, a Triple Crown winner who competed at Miss USA 2004 and placed 3rd runner-up at Miss America 2006.

-The current titleholder is Emma McReynolds, was crowned on February 16, 2025, at Sheraton Pentagon City Hotel in Arlington.
-She represented Virginia at Miss Teen USA 2025.
+The current titleholder is Madyson Blizzard of Purcellville, was crowned on July 18, 2026, at Hilton McLean Tysons Corner in McLean.
+She will represent Virginia at Miss Teen USA 2026.